devspace-sh/devspace/docs/docs/configuration/config.yaml.md

 ## internalRegistry
 If devspace should deploy an internal registry for you, you can define it in this section.
 This is only tested with minikube and enables full offline development:
 - `deploy` *bool* if the internal registry should be automatically deployed
-- `namespace` *string* the namespace where to deploy the internal registry
+- `namespace` *string* optional: the namespace where to deploy the internal registry

 ## tiller
 In this section you can define additional settings for connecting to the tiller server (if helm should be used for deployment)
-- `namespace` *string* the namespace where the tiller is running (if tiller is not found, it will be deployed automatically)
+- `namespace` *string* optional: the namespace where the tiller is running (if tiller is not found, it will be deployed automatically)

 # Full annotated config.yaml